UBC-MDS/mds532_viz_group25-R/docs/reflection-milestone3.md

 ## Reflection on the interactive app

-Based on the milestone 3 instructions and peer’s feedbacks, we have successfully implemented a working skeleton of our proposed dashboard in R and added some minor improvements in response to suggestions.
+Based on the milestone 3 instructions and feedback, we have successfully implemented a working skeleton of our proposed dashboard in R and added some minor improvements in response to suggestions.

-Our interactive app is a visualization tool to display violent crimes of 68 U.S. cities over 45 years from 1975 to 2015.
-We have two plots in this app.
-The one on the left by default is set to display the evolution of total violent crimes of the city Los Angeles over 45 years.
-By adding four lines here, this plot also demonstrates the evolution of each category of crimes.
-The other one on  the right is a bar chart that by default is set to display violent crime in four categories of the city Los Angeles in 2015.
-And each bar has been annotated with label for a quick review.

-We also have implemented a control panel on the left that can facilitate a user to update the bar chart geological and chronically.
-The bar chart will eventually display the counts of different type of crimes per 100k in the city and the year of interest.

-The control panel consists of three dropdown menus.
-From top to bottom, they respectively allow a user to choose a state from the “State” menus, a city from the “City” menus, a year from the “Year” menu.

-The two plots made by altair have been replaced with ggplot in this new version.
-One challenge arise in this process.
+Our R version app updates the same implementation as milestone 2.

+#### Update 1 :
+We arrange the layout of the bar and line chart, we design the dropdown menus to update both charts,  however, the 'year' dropdown menu is reserved for the bar chart.
+Hence, it is aesthetically appealing to put the bar chart next to the dropdown menus, and it will be also more convenient for a user to use our app.
+####Update 2 :
+By adding four lines to the line chart, this plot now can also demonstrate the evolution of each category of crimes.
+Both charts are set by default to display violent crime in the city of Los Angeles in 2015.
+#### Some ggplotly() difficulties/issues:
+We find ggplotly() overwrites some setups in ggplot(), so we have to removethe label annotated on each bar.
+But We think it is not a big issue since ggplotly() provides interactivity to be able to show the value.

+There is a minor bug while showing the legend in the bar chart.
+We could not find a solution.
+#### Deployment issue:
 It seems that dash is more generally used in Python rather than R. When searching on the internet for help, the amount of results for R is less than Python.
+In the end, it turns out good
+#### Future improvements and final remarks

+We appreciate all the feedbacks that give an insight into a different perspective for the same problem that we were trying to solve.
+Followings will be implemented in milestone 4:

+1. Match colors between line chart and bar chart
+2. Add a text box to present the total crime in the selected state
-The peer feedbacks gave an insight into different perspective for the same problem that we were tryingto solve.
-We are going to aestheticly make the dashboard visually more comfortable and readable, including modify titles and labels, and add additional interactive features.
+3. Aesthetically make the dashboard visually more comfortable and readable, including modify titles and labels, and add additional interactive features (pending).

+Team 25